-I am an HCI and ICTD researcher, currently at Google’s Next Billion Users team, working with product teams to design better experiences for under-represented communities in resource-constrained environments.
+I am an HCI and ICTD researcher, currently at Google’s Next Billion Users team, working with product teams to design better experiences for under-represented communities in the Global South.
 I graduated with a Ph.D. from University of California, Irvine and an MS from Georgia Tech.
 My Ph.D. was funded by ICS Dean’s fellowship and Google Anita Borg scholarship.
 I have interned at Microsoft Research India, Nokia Research Center in Tampere, and IBM TJ Watson Research Center in Hawthorne.
 At Google, I have traversed technology products for energy infrastructure, Internet access, civic engagement, and gender at Google.org and Google Access.

 Broadly, my work falls under a few categories: